koinos/koinos-docs/docs/developers/guides/token.md

 ## Minting the token

-Now that our contract is deployed to the testnet let's register our contract by issuing the `register` command `register <name:contract-name> <address:address> [abi-filename:file]`.
+Now that our contract is deployed to the testnet let's register our contract so we can mint tokens by issuing the `register` command `register <name:contract-name> <address:address> [abi-filename:file]`.
 Note that we are registering the address that we uploaded to (see above).

 ```
 register test 163m4hKj1QHLCyHgnyNPw8TZU5ov25QGQX token.abi